szymonhernik/lux-cache-web/README.md

 - [x] routes - tabs
 - [ ] Routing/post page (parallel route)
 - [ ] TODO: Role based access (front end)
+- [ ] See what can be put in middleware and what on pages routes (authorization: https://www.youtube.com/watch?v=kbCzZzXTjuw)

 ### Supabase